eellpp/pubScratchpad/health/food/tea_and_caffeine.md

 Cup of black tea……………………………...……… 70mg
 Green Tea………………………………………......… 15-50mg

+### Catechins in green tea and benefits
+Green tea contains more catechins than the other teas, mainly because of the way it is processed after harvesting.
+Once in the body, the catechins undergo metabolic processing in the liver and small intestine and colon.
+Various studies in humans have found that the peak concentrations of catechins and their metabolites occur in blood plasma between 1.5 and 2 hours after ingestion and in urine between 4 and 6 hours after ingestion.

+The antimicrobial effects of green tea catechins (GTCs) on microorganisms have been studied for many years.
+Green tea has been shown to combat these organisms in various ways, directly and indirectly, and has been shown to work synergistically with some antibiotic agents.

+One of the major properties of GTCs is the ability to bind to bacterial cell membranes.
+An important result of green tea binding is the loss of bacterial ability to bind to host cells.
+Green tea catechins have also been shown to be effective against a number of viruses, parasites, fungi, and even prions.

+There are also many areas across the globe where the cost of drugs is currently beyond the earning power of most of the population.
+Green tea is relatively inexpensive and fairly easy to obtain for most people.
+It could prove to be an answer for improving health on a global scale.

+### catechins in blacks tea
+Catechins are the major components of green tea leaves.
+In black tea, they are oxidized and dimerized during fermentation to the yellow-orange “pigments,” TF, or polymerized to the red “pigments” called thearubigins.

+### Green And Black Tea Come From The Same Plant
+To make green tea, young opened leaves and buds are cut from the plants.
+The leaves are left to wither ― which allows the water to evaporate ― and they are then steamed or pan-fired.
+This prevents the enzymes that are naturally found in the leaves from oxidizing.
+The leaves are then dried while maintaining their green color.

+To make black tea, freshly plucked leaves are withered, similar to green tea.
+They are then rolled to release the enzymes from the leaves.
+After rolling, the leaves are laid out to oxidize.
+This is what gives the leaves their characteristic black color.
+Only once sufficiently oxidized are the leaves dried (which stops further oxidation).
+The oxidation is what gives black tea its deep flavor.

+#### Should we drink green tea early morning empty stomach ?
+Drinking green tea on an empty stomach in the morning can cause bad effects on the liver because of its high content of catechins.

+Green tea has compounds called catechins, so the amount of green tea consumed must be controlled.
+The higher concentration of catechins can cause liver damage.
+Drink green tea in the morning around 10:00 to 11:00 pm or early at night

+You can drink a cup of green tea between meals, for example, two hours before or after to maximize the nutrient intake and iron absorption
 ### Drink green tea before exercise
 Green tea contains caffeine and L-theanine, both of which can enhance alertness and attention, which is especially beneficial in the morning.
 Also, drinking this tea before exercise may increase fat burning and reduce muscle damage.